 They might not even have wished to have a picture of themselves or ever given any thought to the idea.
 And yet this is precisely why Help Portrait and the gift of a picture is so special.
 It’s a little bit like playing Santa Clause.
 Giving the unexpected to someone who doesn’t expect much at all.
 The luxury of a gift so utterly useless.

-““The greatest good you can do for another is not just to share your riches but to reveal to him his own.”
+“The greatest good you can do for another is not just to share your riches but to reveal to him his own.”
 I got this quote by Benjamin Disraeli off the Ubuntu Help Portrait website and it couldn’t be any more fitting to what Help Portrait is about.

-It’s not just the joy of handing out the pictures that makes Help Portrait so rewarding.
+It’s not just the joy of handing out the pictures that made Help Portrait Johannesburg so rewarding for me.
 The actual shooting is a lot of fun too.
 Yes it’s utterly exhausting.
 Yes your camera comes home so dusty that your husband may complain about what the hell happened to it.
 Yes you may curse and shout when you have to process 800 pictures in one weekend.
 Especially if it turns out after just 200 of them that your hard drive is chock full and needs backing up first to make room, which is when you discover that your network drive is faulty, meaning the backing up project takes two extra days.
 All that is hard work, and yet your heart will warm at the beauty of these faces and the antics and jostling going on to pose for the best picture.